avigad/mathematics_in_lean_source/source/basics.rst

     #check (le_trans : a ≤ b → b ≤ c → a ≤ c)

-The library designers have set the arguments to ``le_trans`` implicit, so that Lean will *not* let you provide them explicitly.
+The library designers have set the arguments to ``le_trans`` implicit, so that Lean will *not* let you provide them explicitly (unless you really insist, as we will discuss later).
 Rather, it expects to infer them from the context in which they are used.
 For example, when hypotheses ``h : a ≤ b`` and  ``h' : b ≤ c`` are in the context,